Martin O'Malley: 2016 presidential campaign

-Aftermath
+Subsequent work

-He was speculated as a possible choice for United States Secretary of Homeland Security, should Hillary Clinton be elected president.
+After the end of his presidential campaign, there was speculation that O'Malley was a possible choice for United States Secretary of Homeland Security, should Hillary Clinton be elected president.
 This speculation was rendered moot as Donald Trump was instead elected, eventually choosing John F. Kelly.

 On May 5, 2016, O'Malley joined the MetroLab Network, a group focusing on city–university partnerships and based at Heinz College (the public policy school of Carnegie Mellon University) in Pittsburgh, Pennsylvania.
 He was appointed chairman of the advisory committee and made a senior fellow.
 O'Malley was subsequently made a fellow of the Institute of Politics and Public Service at Georgetown University in Washington, D.C.
 After the Democratic primaries, O'Malley explored a potential run for chair of the Democratic National Committee.
 He later withdrew interest after Minnesota representative Keith Ellison received the endorsements of several major Democratic figures.

-In June 2016, Boston College Law School's Rappaport Center for Public Policy announced that O'Malley would be the inaugural Jerome Lyle Rappaport Visiting Professor and teach at the law school during the Spring 2017 semester.
+In June 2016, Boston College Law School's Rappaport Center for Law and Public Policy announced that O'Malley would be its inaugural Jerome Lyle Rappaport Visiting Professor and teach at the law school during the Spring 2017 semester.

-The Baltimore Sun reported on May 31, 2017, that O'Malley admitted that he along with other Democrats gerrymandered the state’s 6th district in a successful effort to oust long-time Republican incumbent Rep. Roscoe Bartlett in 2012.
-In a 2013 deposition, O'Malley admitted, “It was my intent to create…a district where the people would be more likely to elect a Democrat than a Republican.”
+The Baltimore Sun reported on June 1, 2017, that O'Malley admitted he, along with other Democrats, gerrymandered the state's 6th district in a successful effort to oust long-time Republican incumbent Rep. Roscoe Bartlett in 2012.
+In a deposition, O'Malley stated "It was also my intent to create...a district where the people would be more likely to elect a Democrat than a Republican."

+In November 2019, O'Malley encountered acting deputy secretary of the Department of Homeland Security, Ken Cuccinelli II, in a Capitol Hill bar and confronted him with what The Washington Post reported one witness described as a "shame-invoking tirade" centering on the Trump administration's immigration policies.
+Also in 2019, O'Malley was elected to be a fellow of the National Academy of Public Administration.